yanmaojun/learngit/readme.txt

-Git is a version control systeml.
+Git is a distributed version control systeml.
 Git is free software.